Air & Cosmos: History

 At the end of the 1980s, Revenu Multimedia of Robert Monteux, bought the magazine.

 In 2013, Revenu Multimedia sold the magazine to Discom of Hubert de Caslou.

+Since the Russian invasion of Ukraine, the digital head of redaction, Xavier Tytelman is known for his analysis about the conflict.
+The defence consultant is as such invited to numerous French media channels for his expertise, notably his use of OSINT data.
+He can be described as pro-Ukrainian as he funded paramilitary equipment for French volunteers of the Ukrainian International Legion with donations made by his YouTube channel.

 Air & Cosmos International

 Air & Cosmos International is an English language website published by Air & Cosmos and derived from the French-language magazine's content.